TileDB-Inc/TileDB-Trino/README.md

 multi-dimensional dense and sparse array data introducing a novel array format.
 For more information about TileDB see the [official TileDB documentation](https://docs.tiledb.io/en/latest/introduction.html)

 This connector allows running SQL on TileDB arrays via Presto.
-In addition, this connector support predicate pushdown on dimension fields, leading to superb performance for range queries.
+The TileDB-Presto interface supports column subselection on attributes and predicate pushdown on dimension fields, leading to superb performance for projection and range queries.

 ## Quickstart